callmezaki/Write_ups/SecDojo_Windows_Lab_1/report.md

 ![Alt text](includes/2.png?raw=true "Title")
 ### I checked the sub folders of the directory and found the following :
 ![Alt text](includes/3.png?raw=true "Title")
-### Then used pypkatz to extract the hashes from the dup file with the following cammand :
+### Then used pypkatz to extract the hashes from the dup file with the following command :
 ![Alt text](includes/4.png?raw=true "Title")
 ### Which led me to finding an NT hash for the adminstrator user :
 ![Alt text](includes/5.png?raw=true "Title")